mosaicnetworks/evm-lite/README.md

 ## Configuration

 The application writes data and reads configuration from the directory specified by the --datadir flag.
-The directory structure **MUST** be as follows:
+The directory structure must respect the following
+stucture:

 ```
 host:~/.evm-lite$ tree